 However, this won’t really be an issue if you use it in a tent form, and will actually benefit from a bit of thickness.

 The screen itself is quite good.
 It is backlit and so will be fine to use in a number of environments.
 It has a lower resolution of 1366×768 which will be absolutely fine for general use such as surfing the web or forming documents.
 Even for streaming tv shows, you shouldn’t really see a noticeable difference.

 However, if you want to do things such as edit videos or images, you will be able to see a drop in quality.

 A good additional feature that this laptop has is a fantastic sound system.
-It uses Wave MaxxAudio to create an immersive sound set up that will be great for streaming music or watching videos.
+It uses Wave MaxxAudio to create an immersive sound set up that will be great for streaming music or videos.

 The Dell uses 1TB HDD storage which will leave you plenty of room to store all of your files.
 HDD is not as fast as SSD when it comes to accessing your data, but it is a tried and tested storage method that is reliable and will keep your files safe.

 If 1TB is somehow not enough to fulfill all of your needs, you will always have the possibility to add external storage.
 This laptop has all that you need in terms of connectivity and so you will be able to not only store data externally, but transfer data from a number of different devices.

 Overall this is a very minimalistic laptop, but it would be a perfect choice for someone who needs something simple to use in their day to day life.

 CPU: Intel Core i3-8145U | GPU: Intel UHD Graphics 620 | RAM: 4GB DDR4 | Screen: 14-inch (1366×768) | Storage: 128GB SSD | Battery: 42Whr | Dimensions: 4 x 15 x 17 inches | Weight: 3.84 lbs